Maldivian diaspora

 The Maldivian diaspora refers to the community of Maldivians, speakers of the Maldivian language, who have either emigrated from the Republic of Maldives or grew up outside of the Maldives speaking Dhivehi as a first language.
-The Republic of Maldives is a South Asian country geographically located in the Indian Ocean and Arabian Sea.
-Maldivians have historically emigrated from the Maldives for numerous reasons including low economic opportunity, political repression, environmental instability, and education.
+The Republic of Maldives is a South Asian country geographically located in the Indian Ocean, Laccadive Sea and Arabian Sea.
+Maldivians have historically emigrated from the Maldives for numerous reasons including low economic opportunity, political repression and education.
 India and Sri Lanka currently host the most Maldivians living outside of the Maldives, but other diaspora communities can be found in Malaysia, Singapore, Pakistan, and Australia.

 Background

 The Maldivian diaspora can be divided into two major subcategories: Maldivian citizens living abroad and Dhivehi speaking communities with no legal connection to the Maldivian state.
 The 2014 census found a total of 5,589 Maldivian citizens living abroad.
 However, there is little information on the exact size of the non-citizen Dhivehi speaking diaspora.
 While a 2011 UNESCO report found that the majority of Maldivian citizens living outside of the Maldives were sailors operating foreign commercial vessels, Maldivians have also left their country for political, economic, and academic reasons.